using generative neural nets in keras to create ‘on-the-fly’ dialogue

 Training the generative neural net

-At this point you have a mass of text that if you were to actually read it, would look quite incoherent and useless (also notice I am not creating a separation between texts like many other’s have and would probably be very useful in disseminating when a conversation should be ended etc).
-There is hopefully enough data to create an end result for the time being and the errors will “regress to the mean”.
+At this point, you have a mass of text that, if you were to actually read it, would look quite incoherent and useless.
+I am also not creating a separation between texts like many others have, which would probably be useful for determining when a conversation should be ended, etc. There is hopefully enough data to get a usable result for the time being, and the errors will “regress to the mean”.

 print(total_text[-260:])